Doune Ponds

 Our Volunteers

-The majority of work carried out at the ponds is by a group of dedicated volunteers, who have committed time and energy to making Doune Ponds what it is today.
+The majority of work at the Ponds is carried out by a group of dedicated volunteers, who commit time and energy to making Doune Ponds what it is today.
 The group meets every Wednesday morning to carry out all manner of maintenance tasks as well as major projects.
+We also run community weekend volunteering sessions for anyone who would like to attend.
+Details are published on the Doune Ponds Facebook page

 Some of the larger projects have included: